varoonsahgal/react-fundamentals/labs/lab1.md

 ## Milestone 1: Create React App
 For this lab we'll be using a tool built by Facebook to quickly bootstrap a React app.
 This will allow us to focus on just React.
-In later labs we'll introduce Redux, and then the Electrode platform.
+In later labs we'll introduce Redux, Redux Toolkit, along with other more advanced topics as well.

 Let's go ahead and generate a new React app using the `create-react-app` tool provided by Facebook.
 To do so, open the terminal and navigate to a directory where you would like to create the new project - you can call it `rrf-lab1`. **Note:** `create-react-app` will generate a new directory for you with the same name as the app.